awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ### RDS API<a name="AuroraMySQL.Managing.Backtrack.Configuring.API"></a>

-When you create a new Aurora MySQL DB cluster using the [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) action Amazon RDS API action, backtracking is configured when you specify a `BacktrackWindow` value that is greater than zero\.
+When you create a new Aurora MySQL DB cluster using the [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) Amazon RDS API operation, backtracking is configured when you specify a `BacktrackWindow` value that is greater than zero\.
 The `BacktrackWindow` value specifies the target backtrack window for the DB cluster specified in the `DBClusterIdentifier` value\.
 For more information, see [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.

-You can also specify the `BacktrackWindow` value using the following API actions:
+You can also specify the `BacktrackWindow` value using the following API operations:
 +  [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html)
 +  [RestoreDBClusterFromS3](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterFromS3.html)
 +  [RestoreDBClusterFromSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterFromSnapshot.html)